aevy/testdown/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-lightgrey.svg)

-Testdown is a kind of stupid QA robot that clicks around in your web app, following your simple instructions to verify that the thing basically works.
+Testdown is a kind of QA robot that clicks around in your web app, following simple instructions to verify that the thing basically works.

 You provide instructions in plain English.
 The following paragraph is